btskinner/rworkshop/_modules/modeling.md

 Interactions
 ------------

-Add interactions to a regression using an asterisks, `*`, between the terms you want to interact.
-This will add both the main terms and the interaction to the model.
+Add interactions to a regression using an asterisks (`*`) between the terms you want to interact.
+This will add both main terms and the interaction(s) between the two to the model.
+Any interaction terms will be labeled using the base name or factor name of each term joined by a colon (`:`).

 ``` r
 ## add interactions